cloudflare/cloudflare-docs/content/page-shield/use-dashboard/monitor-scripts.md

 - **First seen on page**: The page where the script was first detected.
 - **Last seen**: How long ago the script was last detected (in the last 30 days).
 - **Last seen on pages**: The most recent pages where the script was detected (up to ten pages).
-- **Reports count**: The total number of reports received for the script.
+- **Count**: The total number of reports received for the script, based on sampling.
+You should only use this value to compare the number of reports between different scripts.

 The information above helps you track how and how many times a script appeared in your domain, and which pages have recently loaded the script.